Net Worth

 After selling this home, Osaka moved to Tarzana, California, buying a new mansion for $6.3 million.
 Her new home is situated in the foothills of the L.A. neighborhood and boasts impressive private gardens, a four-car garage, and 7,000 sqft of living space.

 There is even a fully furnished covered outdoor sitting area with a fireplace and TV that connects to the huge, meticulously landscaped pool deck.
-Oh, and the home also has a full-sized sports court that can be used for tennis or basketball, and it is completely lit up for playing even at night.
+Oh, and the home also features a full-sized sports court that can be used for tennis or basketball, and it is completely lit for play even at night.

 Summary